Dolomedes venmani

-Dolomedes venmani is a species of araneomorph spider in the family Pisauridae.
+Dolomedes venmani is a species of spider in the family Dolomedidae.

 Distribution

 The species is endemic to Australia.
 It is found in the south-east of Queensland and the north-east of New South Wales.

 Description

 The male holotype measures 12.5 mm and the female paratype 18.00 mm.

 Etymology

 The species is named in honour of Jack Venman (a farmer who sold his 255 acre farm to the Queensland Government in 1971 for A$1 in an effort to protect the biodiversity in the area).